DoSomething/darwin/README.md

 We also share responsibility for our work.
 At Facebook, they say that ["Nothing at Facebook is someone else's problem."](https://medium.com/facebook-design/how-we-changed-the-facebook-friends-icon-dc8526ea9ea8#.tjb5mkj4u) We try to live that—our version is, “It’s everybody’s site.”
 The products and experiences we create are a direct reflection of the structure of our teams, how we communicate, and what we value.

+We value pair programming as a great option to accelerate knowledge-sharing and on-boarding, and to work through difficult and/or unfamiliar problem spaces.
+As the proverb goes, "A problem shared, is a problem halved."

 ### Unacceptable Behaviors

 _Stolen and hardly adapted from_ [_Vox_](http://code-of-conduct.voxmedia.com/)